timmellis/The_Game_of_Set/README.md

 In the end, I felt pretty good about my development this week, and even got ahead of schedule on my  [Trello Board](https://trello.com/b/rqeBxQwd/ga-project-1-workflow-board) by midweek, giving me more time to puzzle out the more complicated extra features.

+### Technologies used
+- HTML/CSS3
+- Javascript
+- Git / Github

 ## Final Outcome

+You can find the current deployment of the game at: [tellis-thegameofset.surge.sh/](https://tellis-thegameofset.surge.sh/)

-I am pleased to be able to check off ALL of the MVP criteria, as well as a number of additional features, including one or two that I initially thought were wild pipe-dreams, including:
+I am pleased to have been able to check off ALL of the MVP criteria, as well as a number of additional features, (including one or two that I initially thought were wild pipe-dreams), including:

 - CSS Animation for dealing of the cards.
+- "Set" counter, "score" counter, "incorrect guesses" counter, "cards remaining" counter
-- Difficulty-level game modes, (i.e. requiring only 2 or 3 "individual features" instead of all 4)
+- Difficulty-levels aka Game Modes, (i.e. requiring only 1, 2 or 3 "individual features" instead of all 4)
-- Keeping a DOM-based log of Sets found
+- Keeping a DOM-based record of Sets found
 - Tracking all available Sets, and providing hints to the player.

 ![Game demo image](images/screenshot-game-demo.png)

+## Future Development

+I plan to spend a few more hours on this project at least, working out a few kinks and adding a few features I didn't have time to implement.
+Some of these include:
+- A counter that notifies the player how many Sets are currently possible using the cards on the board
+- A robust end-game interaction
+- A long-term tracker that saves stats like "games completed" and "all time high score", perhaps even split apart by Game Mode difficulty levels.

-### Credits
+## Credits
 During development, I relied on a number of sources outside of the ubiquitous documentational and instructional sites.
 I would like to credit the following additional sources:
 - Animation Libraries from GreenSock.com: [GSAP (core library)](https://greensock.com/docs/v3/GSAP) and [Flip plugin](https://greensock.com/docs/v3/Plugins/Flip)
 - Game rules: [SET Card game wikipedia page](https://en.wikipedia.org/wiki/Set_(card_game)) (for game rules)